 In addition, there is an especially high percentage of incarcerated people (0.8%) living in the Winchester-Silverhawk neighborhood.

-Significantly, 9.6% of its residents five years old and above primarily speak Tagalog, which is the first language of the Philippine region, at home.
-While this may seem like a small percentage, it is higher than 99.4% of the neighborhoods in America.
+Winchester-Silverhawk is also pretty special linguistically.
+Significantly, 11.1% of its residents five years old and above primarily speak Tagalog, which is the first language of the Philippine region, at home.
+While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Winchester-Silverhawk neighborhood spend between 45 minutes and one hour commuting one-way to work (29.5% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Winchester-Silverhawk neighborhood spend between 15 and 30 minutes commuting one-way to work (33.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
+However, there is also a significant group of residents (16.0%) who commute over an hour in each direction.